jdwilkin4/fcc-forum-clone/README.md

 # freeCodeCamp forum clone<!-- omit in toc -->

+## Description

+The application is a clone of [page with latest posts](https://forum.freecodecamp.org/latest) from freeCodeCamp forum.
+It is developed by the members of the freeCodeCamp community in order to develop soft skills, get more familiar with fetch API, Git workflow and develop general coding skills. _And also, just for the sake of happy coding!_

 ## Table of contents<!-- omit in toc -->

 - [How to contribute](#how-to-contribute)